 Wondering about implementing a new work uniform policy into your business?
 Or simply just thinking about changing your current one?
 This article outlines the benefits and drawbacks of kitting your team out in uniforms or introducing a casual dress code.
 See which one works for you.

 A uniform is prescriptive and ensures that everyone is dressed in the same way.
 This can be company provided free of charge or staff can have the costs deducted from their pay.

-Depending on your industry, uniforms will vary a large amount.
+Depending on your sector, uniforms will vary a large amount.
 But one thing that never changes from job to job is that smart uniforms make your business look professional.

-For industries like construction, your uniform is a walking billboard for the company and it will cement your place (pun intended) in the public’s eye as a well-established, successful business.
+For retail workers, your uniform is a walking billboard for the company and it will cement your place in the public’s eye as a well-established, successful business.

 If your team are all working towards the same goals, dressed in the same uniform, then they will feel more aligned with company values.